 - The Central Lowlands region lies between the Western Plateau and the Eastern Highlands.
 This region is made up of the largest river systems of Australia (the Lake Eyre Basin and Murray-Darling Basin) and the Great Artesian Basin.

-- The Great Barrier Reef is the largest coral reef complex of the world, which lies off the eastern coast of Australia.
+- The Great Barrier Reef is the largest coral reef complex in the world, which lies off the eastern coast of Australia.

 13. How Many Islands Does Australia Have – Australian Islands